trustoverip/spec-up-t-website/docs/cheat-sheet.md

 npm run validatespec
 ```

-### Push repo to GitHub
+##### Commit and Push repo to GitHub

-Now, push the repo to GitHub.
+Now, commit your changes and push the repo to GitHub.
 Use the command line or your preferred way to do this.

 ## Look up `xrefs`